 He’s a gambling robot.
 Literally.

-His entire kit is built around RNG, which sounds like a balancing nightmare until you actually play it.
-The core loop demands aggression.
 You build “Fortune” stacks by killing things.
 Then, you burn them all when your gun clicks empty to trigger “Windfall,” jacking up your damage to absurd levels.
-It forces a frantic, white-knuckle playstyle.
+It forces a frantic playstyle that made insta fans of us.
 You’re rolling literal bone dice using the Cleromancy skill to summon totems, or pulling magic cards with Sleight of Hand to chuck fireballs.
 It’s messy.
 Sometimes you roll snake eyes, get a weak totem, and immediately get swarmed by the new DAHL Legion troops.
 Most of the time, though, you hit the jackpot, whip out dual revolvers with Cross-Fire, and paint the snow red.
 With 16 minibosses and two major ones scattered around the map, you are never more than five minutes away from a chaotic firefight.

 The Architects